The most adorable classic vintage underwear online. Free Shipping on all UK orders.

 27 different styles of nylon slip in their stores.

 St Michael 'red label'.
-Much less common than their 'blue label' counterparts, labels stitched in red on a white background were used in the later years of the 1950's by Marks & Spencer and are a useful way of dating undergarments.
+Much less common than their 'blue label' counterparts, labels stitched in red on a white background were used in the later years of the 1950's by Marks & Spencer and are a useful way of dating vintage undergarments.

 Photo courtesy of Lori at Rarely Wears Lipstick.